Jaime Torres Bodet: Life

 Torres Bodet was born in Mexico City.
 His mother was Emilia Bodet Levallois, a Peruvian of French heritage, and his father was Alejandro Torres Girbent from Barcelona.
 The couple met in Peru, married and migrated to Mexico in the very late 19th century.
 His father was a promoter of operas and theatre, activities which impressed Jaime as a young child.
 Jaime was one of two children.
 He had a younger brother, Mario, who died very young and to whom Torres Bodet does not refer in his memoirs.
 His mother was a great influence on him, but his relationship with his father was less close as he was rarely home.
 He ran the Esperanza Iris Theater and arranged shows such as appearances by Enrico Caruso.
 The family was wealthy, living in a home on Donceles Street that allow them to see then-president Porfirio Díaz arrive for official business at the Chamber of Deputies across the street.

 Both of Torres Bodet's parents stressed literature and the arts.
 His early education was the purview of his mother, who taught him piano, reading and the Gallic language.
 This allowed him to enter directly into the third grade when he started school.
 In 1912, he graduated the sixth grade, he received as a gift the collection of "The Natural Episodes" by Benito Pérez Galdós, along with many other books.
 He attended high school at the National Preparatory School, where his literary development began, befriending like-minded people in Bernardo Ortiz de Montellano, José Gorostiza, Carlos Pellicer and Luis Garrido.

 Torres Bodet came of age during the Mexican Revolution.
 He published his first book of poems at age 16.

 He lost sight in one eye in 1954, while returning to Mexico City from Cuernavaca.

 He spent the last years of his life dedicated only to writing his memoirs.
 According to Solana, he planned to end his life after finishing them.
 He had decided he had done everything he wanted to do.
 His diplomatic career ended when he turned 65, forced to retire.
 He had a wife but no children or nieces and nephews on his side.
 His decision to commit suicide was also influenced by a 1956 book called The Temple of the Golden Pavilion by Yukio Mishima.
 He was impressed by the idea of destroying a perfect temple rather than letting it decay.
 He was also affected by the deaths of various friends and associates after long or debilitating illnesses.
 In 1974, he ended his life with by gunshot.
-The official version of the story stated that it was due to a long battle with cancer.
+The official version of the story stated that it was due to a long battle with colon cancer.
 Solana states Torres Bodet was fine both mentally and physically at the time of his death.